riscv-non-isa/tg-nexus-trace/README.md

 # TG RISC-V Nexus Trace
 ## Curent Status

+* 2024/03/06 - more clarification changes
+  * More changes from ARC review.
+  * Removed build of individual PDFs (problem with names - easier than fixing).
+  * Passed Control PDF (1.0.0_rc14) to ARC (for missed review of 'RAM Sink' chapter).

+* 2024/02/29
+  * Generated Connectors PDF (1.0.0_rc20) and passed to ARC as 'final ARC fixes'.

 * 2024/02/28 - more clarification changes

   * N-Trace almost done (only synchronization messages clarifications is TODO).